Is there a time limit for medical negligence claims?

 As mentioned above, sometimes things not being right are obvious and the three year period starts right away.
 An example of this is waking from an operation and being told it did not go right and you now have new health problems.

-Death of claimant – While the claimant is living all the above rules apply.
+- Death of claimant – While the claimant is living all the above rules apply.
 If in the unfortunate circumstance the claimant then passes away before being able to make or complete a medical negligence claim, the three-year limit starts once more from the date of death.
 This can be triggered from the negligence itself if it caused the death or it is triggered once more from the date of death.
-This is provided the date of death is within the original 3 year period allowed.
-If the death happens after the 3 year period has passed there would be no claim.
+This is provided the date of death is within the original three-year period allowed.
+If the death happens after the three-year period has passed there would be no claim.

 What if I do not make my claim within the three years?